wercker-labs/wercker-blog/source/posts/2013-06-18-Spotlight-on-the-wercker-cli.md

 wercker deploy
 ```
 This will present a small interactive menu where you can select the **passed** build to deploy (we have only one!),
 and to which deploy target you want to deploy (we only created one for Heroku).
-In both cases the CLI defaults to the most sensible option (latest passed build and our only deploy target)
+In both cases the CLI defaults to the most sensible option (latest passed build and our only deploy target).

 ``` bash
 -----------------------